Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Embedded_IOB_inside_RM/readme.md

 ### IO_BUFFER_TYPE RTL Attribute
 - Apply the IO_BUFFER_TYPE attribute on any top-level port to instruct the tool to use buffers.
 Add the property with a value "NONE" to disable automatic inference of buffers at the top.
-More details about this attribute are provided in UG901.
+More details about this attribute are provided in [Vivado Design Suite User Guide: Synthesis (UG901)](https://docs.xilinx.com/access/sources/dita/topic?Doc_Version=2023.2%20English&url=ug901-vivado-synthesis&resourceid=fbp1697798409980.html).
 In this design, set the property to NONE for the top port that already has buffer instantiated inside the module.

 <p align="center">
   <img src="./images/IO_BUFFER_TYPE.png?raw=true" alt="IO_BUFFER_TYPE"/>